fromothers/www.maxhallinan.com/posts/_drafts/2017-12-27-p2p-availability.md

 As the number of hosts grows in some rough proportion to the demand, the popular resources generally enjoy greater availability.

-My primary concern is that this effect could distort a peer-to-peer web through a process that resembles natural selection: available resources will be those that have proven their fitness, either organically through propagation to a large number of peers or artificially, by location on a small number of resilient hosts, e.g. a VPS.
+My primary concern is that this effect could distort the peer-to-peer web through a process that resembles natural selection: available resources will be those that have proven their fitness, either organically through propagation to a large number of peers or artificially, by location on a small number of resilient hosts, e.g. a VPS.
+Inevitably, the availability of data will be decided to some degree by patterns of selective downloading and hosting.
+Some people will simply select the data that is the easiest to acccess, just as I have often chosen to pirate movies that mildly interest me because those movies are the fastest downloads.
+If I choose to seed that movie after downloading, as some routinely do, then the movie will have propagated to another host simply because it was the most available to begin with.
-When human subjectivity, expressed through the acts of downloading and hosting some data and not other data, influences the availability of the data, then the network becomes weighted towards the bias of its users.
+As the pattern self-reinforces, the network can become weighted towards and amplify the bias of its users, especially the bias that informed the earliest selections.
-While this is no worse than the client-server web of today, it is inconsistent with the egalitarian ideal of free information that the peer-to-peer web is intended to manifest.
+However this compares to the client-server web of today, it is inconsistent with the egalitarian ideal of free information that the peer-to-peer web is intended to manifest.
 Like the virulent echo chambers that have emerged on social networks, a web